 Grand Central Station

-It's actually a train terminal, the largest in the world, with 44 tracks of trains leading out of New York City.
+This station is really a terminal and the largest in the world, with 44 tracks of trains coming in and out of New York City.
 Several main subway lines pass through as well.

 The Main Concourse is dazzling, from the celestial ceiling to the chandeliers and the tiled archways and regal staircases, Grand Central is a beauty.

-If you’d like to learn more about Grand Central’s history and its secrets, check out our self-guided tour or our GPS-enabled audio tour.
+If you’d like to learn more about Grand Central’s history, its features and its secrets, check out our self-guided tour or our GPS-enabled audio tour.

 AFTERNOON